Complete Asana Gantt Chart Guide – How To’s and Alternatives

 Unfortunately, you can’t see these children of parent subtasks on a Gantt chart in Asana.

 You might not always need this level of detail, but this blind spot can be very frustrating when you do.
-If you want to find out which of these smaller tasks are incomplete, delayed, or blocking other work, you’ll have to dig around yourself.
+If you want to find out which of these smaller tasks are incomplete, delayed, or blocking other work, you’ll have to dig around yourself in other views.

 There is a workaround for this (as shown in the images below), but it’s far from ideal, and it is time-consuming to do for every child of a subtask.